appel/ShuffleCast/README.md

 ### 2\.
 Add your ditties

-Copy your music files (preferably `.mp3` with a fixed bitrate) into subfolders within the `music/` directory, e.g.:
+Copy your music files (preferably `.mp3` with a fixed bitrate and, optionally, ReplayGain Track Gain metadata) into subfolders within the `music/` directory, e.g.:

   * `80s`
   * `Jazz`